 New competitors’ positioning and messaging offer a window into their strategic thinking.
 Pay attention to their marketing campaigns and public relations efforts.
 What messages are they emphasizing?
 Are they focusing on product quality, customer service, price, security, technology, or something else?

 How they define their brand identity and discuss their offering and (your) customers’ problems could reveal their target market segment.
-Analyzing their positioning and messaging could potentially help you identify gaps in your marketing strategy and inspire new ideas.
+Understanding this will help you refine your own competitor marketing strategy and fill gaps.

 3. Customer Reviews